zoeskan/MCB185/unit4-random.md

 14  print(zeroes / games)
 ```

-Line 2 sets the logging interval relative to he number of games played.
+Line 2 sets the logging interval relative to the number of games played.
 This
 value works with line 6 to display a status message each time 1% of the data
 has been processed.